 The most common sites of primary malignancy include (note these will v...

-Meth mouth is the name given to the overt dental disease that is one of the signs of methamphetamine use.
+Meth mouth is the name given to the overt dental disease that is one of the signs of chronic methamphetamine use.

 Clinical examination often reveals blackened, stained, rotting or crumbling teeth.
 Serial studies only a few years apart may show a striking deterioration in ...

 The metopic suture (also known as the frontal, interfrontal, or median frontal suture) is a type of calvarial suture.
 It is often associated with frontal sinus agenesis or hypoplasia 7.